RevKeenDocs

 Payments and Refunds

-Process payments, issue refunds, and manage the transaction lifecycle
+Process payments, issue refunds, manage credit notes, and handle multi-gateway reversals

 RevKeen processes payments through your connected payment gateway, handling tokenization, authorization, capture, and refunds.
 This guide covers the complete payment flow, refund processing, credit notes, and best practices.